 There are Core and Foundation subject areas within the Curriculum.
 We aim to make as much of the curriculum as accessible to all pupils as possible.
 This is their entitlement.
 The staff work closely together and with parents/carers to ensure that they are working to the strengths of individual pupils and providing different and/or additional support as appropriate to a child’s needs.
 This could involve supporting a Special Educational Need or Disability.
 In this situation the school has specific staff identified to help co ordinate any support needed; this may also include external specialist teachers and/or medical staff, who will also work with the school and parents/carers.

 Through a weekly programme of after school clubs we aim to compliment and extend other learning that takes place during the regular school day.
-We employ an After School Clubs leader who also works as part of our family learning team.
+We employ an Extended Schools Teaching Assistant and a number of outside Agencies to run the clubs from Monday - Thursday.
+Also through our neighbouring Nursery- Rainbows pupils are able to access before and after school care. (please see After school club in parent section for further details).
 Also working with families to ensure the highest standards of care, safety and support our teachers trained in Safeguarding and multi agency approaches and, again, as a school we work with a range of other professionals.
 For armed service families we utilise both local, regional and national support networks to try and mitigate against mobility, long term deployment and other needs which are specific to service families.